-Stachybotrys, one of the most common and recognizable species of mold found in indoor environments, is a greenish-black mold that is often referred to as “black mold” or “toxic mold” due to its appearance and ability to cause severe illness in people who come into contact with it.
+Stachybotrys, one of the most common and recognizable types of mold found in indoor environments, is a greenish-black mold that is often referred to as “black mold” or “toxic mold” due to its appearance and ability to cause severe illness in people who come into contact with it.

-Stachybotrys typically grows on materials that have a high cellulose content and low nitrogen content such as fiberboard, gypsum board, drywall, paper, dust and lint.
+Stachybotrys typically grows on materials that have a high cellulose content and low nitrogen content, such as fiberboard, gypsum board, drywall, paper, dust and lint.

 The primary cause of black mold is moisture—flooding, high humidity, leaks, condensation or some other form of moisture intrusion.

 Stachybotrys can produce toxins (called mycotoxins), which have been known to be hazardous to human health, especially in cases of long-term exposure.